TAU-VAILab/Vox-E/README.md

     bash bash_scripts/edit_demo_global.sh

-To run the local edit demo there is a requirement to add a Hugging Face authenticion token (instructions for how to get the token can be found [here](https://huggingface.co/docs/hub/security-tokens)) run:
+To run the local edit demo there is a requirement to add a Hugging Face authentication token (instructions for how to get the token can be found [here](https://huggingface.co/docs/hub/security-tokens)) run:

     bash bash_scripts/edit_demo_local.sh -a <Hugging Face authentication token>